Cape Town Stadium: After the World Cup

 A consortium consisting of South Africa's Sail Group and French-based Stade de France were awarded the service contract to operate the stadium and ensure that it remains a sustainable multi-purpose venue after the 2010 FIFA World Cup.
 The consortium, called Business Venture Investments 1317, was involved in the management of the stadium from January 2009 onwards.
 The city municipality paid the consortium to manage the stadium up to and during the World Cup, after which the consortium will lease the stadium from the city for a period of not less than 10 years and not more than 30 years.

+However, in December 2010 the Sail/Stade de France consortium cancelled the lease.
+Reports in the media at the time said that the consortium considered the agreement as non-viable.
+The City subsequently took over management of the stadium.

 Following the World Cup, temporary rows of seating on either side on the top tier were replaced by events suites and clubrooms, reducing the stadium's capacity to 58,300.
 The stadium features corporate hospitality suites, medical, training, and conferencing and banqueting facilities.
 The consortium will operate the stadium as well as manage and maintain the defined areas of the surrounding urban park and sport precinct on the 85-hectare Greenpoint Common from stadium revenue.

+The Greenpoint Park was completed within a year of the World Cup ending as was promised to the people of Cape Town during the public consultation process preceding stadium construction.
+The park has since become one of Cape Town's most popular recreational facilities and has acted as a catalyst for significant improvements to surrounding buildings and spaces through spontaneous private sector investment.

-Ajax Cape Town have used the stadium as their home ground from the 2010-11 Premier Soccer League (PSL) season onwards.
+Ajax Cape Town used the stadium as their home ground from the 2010–11 season.
 Due to the stadium's ongoing financial problems, the City of Cape Town had sought to acquire Western Province rugby as an "anchor tenant".
 After four years of talks, Western Province announced in December 2014 that they had decided to remain at Newlands Stadium.
 In March 2015, the South African Rugby Union announced that the South Africa Sevens tournament would be staged at Cape Town Stadium for four years, beginning in December 2015.

-In June 2016, it was announced that new PSL club Cape Town City would also play at Cape Town Stadium.
+In June 2016, it was announced that new Premiership club Cape Town City would also play at Cape Town Stadium.

 In late 2020, Western Province RFU announced that they were selling their longtime home of Newlands Stadium to developers, who planned to demolish the ground and convert it to a mixed-use development.
-From 2021 onwards, franchise rugby team Stormers and Currie Cup side WP will call Cape Town Stadium home, as will international rugby tests played in Cape Town.
+From 2021 onwards, franchise rugby team Stormers and Currie Cup side WP have called Cape Town Stadium home, and the stadium has hosted international rugby tests played in Cape Town.

+In 2023, after complaints about pitch quality intensified the previous season, the pitch was relaid with a hybrid turf, 50% synthetic and 50% grass.